 Trails in the park and on Susquehannock State Forest are open to mountian biking.

 Beaver Dam Trail, Skunk Trail and Fairview Road are multi-use trails that lead to many more miles of mountain biking trails in the surrounding Moshannon State Forest.

 Mountain biking is permitted on designated trails.
 Raymond B. Winter State Park provides access to 25 off-road mountain bike trails in Bald Eagle State Forest.
 Riders will find over 48 miles of trails with nearly 100 miles of connecting forestry roads.
 The Central Mountains Shared-Use Trail System brochure provides general information about a number of the trails.
 The brochure also contains a map showing trails of varying lengths and difficulty.
 Maps are available at the park office and at the mountain bike trailhead in the main parking lot.

 |Shikellamy State Park|

 A one-mile, paved hiking and biking path encircles Shikellamy Marina.
 Bicycle rentals are available at the boat rental during the summer.

 Several of the park’s multi-use trails are designated for mountain bike use.
-For the beginner, Chappells Field Trail is a good challenge.
+For beginners, Chappells Field Trail is a good challenge.
 For the more experienced, Three Springs Trail is an intermediate ride.
 Three Springs Trail is also open to horseback riding.
 Please be considerate of other trail users.
-For the more experienced and expert mountain biker, Crist Ridge Trail, Rock ‘N’ Ridge Trail and portions of Mountain View Trail are suggested.
+For more experienced and expert mountain bikers, Crist Ridge Trail, Rock ‘N’ Ridge Trail and portions of Mountain View Trail are suggested.